NateRex/malmo-extension/example_missions/README.md

 # **malmo-extension Mission Guide** #

-This README will provide you details on how to start building and running Malmo Minecraft missions using malmo-extension.
+This README will provide you details on how to start building and running Malmo Minecraft missions using the malmo-extension.
 If you haven't done so already, make sure to install the necessary software by following [these instructions](https://github.com/NateRex/malmo-extension#malmo-extension).

 ____